SciML/Catalyst.jl/README.md

 including higher-level SciML packages (e.g., for sensitivity analysis, parameter estimation, machine learning applications, etc.).

-## Changes for for current and past releases
+## Breaking Changes and New Features
-New functionality and breaking changes are summarized in the [HISTORY.md](HISTORY.md) file.
+Breaking changes and new functionality are summarized in the [HISTORY.md](HISTORY.md) file.

 ## Tutorials and Documentation